Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Attention checks in the experiment

 In order to avoid the attention checks themselves inducing a deliberative mindset and becoming a threat to the validity, we try to ask the subjects to recall detail in a previous image after they make the choice and the correct answer to that gives us the reason to believe that people have been paying rational attention to their choices.\footnote{\cite{kung2018attention} encourage researchers to justify the use of attention checks without compromising scale validity}

-The attention check in Figure \ref{Attention_1} asks \emph{What is the objective of a lender on a micro-lending platform?} This question asks about information provided on the first slide of each protocol.
+The Attention check in Figure \ref{Attention_1} asks \emph{What is the objective of a lender on a micro-lending platform?}.
+This question clarifies the lenders' role by differentiating the role between profit-making investors and non-profit investors.
+By answering this question correctly, the recruited subject understands that, as a donor in a non-profit micro-lending platform dedicated to expanding equal and reachable loan access, their goal should be supporting the poor borrowers and communities in need, instead of investing for profit (a prompt with this information was provided earlier in the survey).

 Attention checks in Figures \ref{fig:att2} and \ref{fig:att3} are conducted in the format of a quiz.
-Attention check 2 is an open-ended query asking the subject for the reason for their decisions.\footnote{\cite{abbey2017attention} uses this type of attention checks and manipulation validations to detect inattentive respondents in primary empirical data collection } The last check is a multiple choice query asking about the occupation of the borrower on the previous slide.
+Attention check in Figure \ref{fig:att2} is an open-ended query asking the subject for the reason of their decisions.\footnote{\cite{abbey2017attention} uses this type of attention checks and manipulation validations to detect inattentive respondents in primary empirical data collection.} The last check is a multiple choice query asking about the occupation of the borrower on the previous slide.

-Figures \ref{attention_obj} and \ref{attention_occupation} show shares of subjects that responded correctly to Attention check 1 and 3.
-In both cases, correct response rates are above 90\%.
-We take this as an indication that subjects were generally paying attention to their choices.
+Figures \ref{attention_obj} and \ref{attention_occupation} show how subjects answered attention checks.
+The correct answer was chosen by 90.9 percent of subjects on the lender-objective question and by 91.1 percent on the occupation question.
+We take these high accuracy rates as evidence that subjects were paying attention to their choices.